 For food safety purposes, you should make sure your beef is cooked to at least 145 degrees F. You can use a digital meat thermometer to check the temperature.

-How to cook corned beef?
+How to cook this corned beefand cabbage recipe?

 I mentioned earlier that I usually cook this meal in the oven low and slow.
 That is a great option and it has always come out tender and delicious.